 The case between the plaintiff Lalman Shukla and the defendant Gauri Dutt examined the validity of the contract in the absence of prior acceptance.
 According to the judgement given by the Allahabad high court, a contract without acceptance is void.

 Therefore, despite his services, the plaintiff Lalman Shukla was not entitled to get the reward as the mere performance of the act does not mean an assertion to the contract.
 Additionally, to turn an agreement into a proposal, it has to be enforceable by law.
-And lastly, the communication of the proposals which means that the person to whom the offer or the proposal is made must come to the knowledge of the acceptor before accepting the proposal.
+And lastly, the communication of the proposals means that the person to whom the offer or the proposal is made must come to the knowledge of the acceptor before accepting the proposal.

 - Lalman Shukla vs. Gauri Dutt 40 ALJ 489